Kareem Smith: Club career

 On October 21, 2014, Smith signed a 2-year contract with USL Professional Division side, Colorado Springs Switchbacks.

 International career

 Smith represented the United States at the U-17 and U-18 level.
 He later switched to the Trinidad & Tobago U-20 Men's National Team and in January 2008, made his debut for the Trinidad and Tobago national football team against Guyana.

 He is attempting to re-join the national team in hopes of entering the World Cup.

 Personal life

-Smith is Trinidadian through his father.
+Smith is Trinidadian through his father & Bangladeshi through his mother.
 He has served as high school assistant coach for Beaver Country Day school, one of the top prep high school soccer teams in the country.
 He is also in the hall of fame at Beaver Country Day School due to his outstanding soccer career (when he attended Beaver Country Day School).
+He also professionally plays the steelpan.